Jaya30102003/Driver-Drowsiness-Detection-Using-Deep-Learning/README.md

 # Driver-Drowsiness-Detection-Using-Deep-Learning
- - Make sure that u change the file addresses according to ur machines.
+ - In this project, a light-weight pretrained model(MobileNet) from Tensorflow.keras is used
+ - For real time implementation, the model has been used with OpenCV for prediction.
+ ## System Pre Requisites
- - Download Visual Studio IDE with 'Desktop Development with C++' enabled
+ - Visual Studio IDE with 'Desktop Development with C++' enabled (https://visualstudio.microsoft.com/)
- - Cmake module as well
+ - Cmak module installation as well (https://cmake.org/download/)